How to Use a Mercury Thermometer

 Final Words

-Reading a Mercury Glass Thermometer properly is important, both reception and hospital.
+Reading a Mercury Glass Thermometer properly is important, both in reception and the hospital.
 Accurate checking of body temperature is vital for determining the course of treatment or medication.

 One should read the mercury thermometer immediately after taking the temperature.
 The temperature should be read to the closest line.